Safe disposal drug take-back bins help community avoid hazards of unwanted drugs

 How do medication take-back bins benefit the communities they’re in?

-Take-back bins provide convenient and secure disposal options for unused or expired medications.
+Take-back bins provide convenient and secure disposal options for unwanted or expired medications.
 In the past, users were encouraged to flush medications down the drain or throw them away in the trash, both of which can contribute to pollution.
 Stockpiling medications in the home can also contribute to intentional misuse or accidental poisonings.

 What can be disposed of in the bins?